nvimdev/lspsaga.nvim/README.md

 ## :Lspsaga peek_definition

-there has two commands `Lspsaga peek_defintion` and `Lspsaga goto_defintion`, the `peek_defitnion` work like vscode that show the target file in a floatwindow you can edit as normalize.
+there has two commands `Lspsaga peek_definition` and `Lspsaga goto_definition`, the `peek_definition` work like vscode that show the target file in a floatwindow you can edit as normalize.

 options with default value